Why 60% of Your Marketing Experience Is Now a Liability

 What is Salespeak.ai and what does it do?

-Salespeak.ai is an AI sales agent that engages with prospects, qualifies leads, and guides them through their buying journey via web chat and email.
-It learns from previous conversations to improve future interactions, transforming your website into a real-time, 24/7 sales expert.
-The platform provides actionable insights from buyer conversations to help businesses refine sales strategies and improve conversion rates.
+Salespeak.ai is an AI sales agent platform that engages with prospects, qualifies leads, and guides them through their buying journey.
+It interacts via web chat and email, continuously learning from previous conversations to improve future interactions.
+The platform transforms your website into a real-time, 24/7 sales expert, providing dynamic, helpful answers to help buyers convert faster without requiring forms or creating delays.
 [Source]

 What are the key features of Salespeak.ai?

-Key features include 24/7 customer engagement, expert-level conversations trained on your content, seamless CRM integration, actionable insights from buyer interactions, multi-modal AI (chat, voice, email), lead qualification, sales routing, and quick setup with no coding required.
+Key features include 24/7 customer interaction, expert-level conversations trained on your content, seamless CRM integration, actionable insights from buyer interactions, multi-modal AI (chat, voice, email), lead qualification, and sales routing.
 [Source]

 Does Salespeak.ai support CRM integration?

-Yes, Salespeak.ai seamlessly integrates with your CRM system, enabling streamlined operations and ensuring that all lead and conversation data is captured and actionable.
+Yes, Salespeak.ai seamlessly connects with your CRM system for streamlined operations and improved sales workflows.
 [Source]

 What actionable insights does Salespeak.ai provide?

 Salespeak.ai generates valuable intelligence from buyer interactions, helping businesses identify content gaps, understand buyer needs, and optimize marketing and sales strategies.
-These insights can be used to refine messaging, improve product offerings, and increase conversion rates.
 [Source]

 What technical documentation is available for Salespeak.ai?

-Salespeak.ai provides comprehensive documentation, including guides on campaigns, goals, qualification criteria, widget settings, AWS Cloudfront integration, and a getting started guide.
-These resources are available on the Support Center and Getting Started page.
+Salespeak.ai provides comprehensive technical documentation, including guides on campaigns, goals, qualification criteria, widget settings, AWS Cloudfront integration, and a getting started guide.
+Campaigns Documentation, AWS Cloudfront Integration, Getting Started Guide

 Pricing & Plans